sdrap/sdrap.github.io/_articles/the-algebra-of-conditional-sets-and-the-concepts-of-conditional-topology-and-compactness.md

 ---
 layout: page
-title: The Algebra of Conditional Sets and the Concept of Conditional Compactness
+title: The Algebra of Conditional Sets and the Concepts of Conditional Topology and Compactness
 ---
-{% assign publications = site.data.publications | where: "title","The Algebra of Conditional Sets and the Concept of Conditional Compactness" %}
+{% assign publications = site.data.publications | where: "title","The Algebra of Conditional Sets and the Concepts of Conditional Topology and Compactness" %}

 {% for publication in publications %}
 Authors